torognes/swarm/README.md

 where sequence identifiers are unique and end with a value indicating the number of occurrences of the sequence (e.g., `_1000`).
-Alternative formats are possible, please see the
-[user manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf).
-Swarm
-**requires** each fasta entry to present a number of occurrences to work properly.
+Alternative format is possible with the option `-z`, please see the [user manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf).
+Swarm **requires** each fasta entry to present a number of occurrences to work properly.
 That crucial information can be produced during the